 There are two main types of cucumbers, bush, and vining.
 Bush cucumbers tend to be shorter and more compact and have smaller yields.
 To increase your harvest, and extend your season, try planting bush varieties in succession – planting every two weeks or every month.
 Before you do this, make sure to find out how many days it will take for your particular varieties to be ready for harvest.

-- Diva is my all time favorite cucumber.
-It is parthenocarpic, so does not need to be pollinated.
+- Diva: It is parthenocarpic, so does not need to be pollinated.
 It is delicious, a great producer, disease resistant and has foliage that isn't attractive to cucumber beetles.
 58 days to maturity.

-- Lemon Cucumber - This cucumber is small and yellow, sweet and round.
+- Lemon Cucumber: This cucumber is small and yellow, sweet and round.
 Good for eating or pickling.
-It has a pretty long maturity time at 65 days.
+It has a pretty long maturity time of 65 days.

 - Northern Pickling: Small sweet cucumbers that grow on short vines.
 Very short time to maturity at 48 days so is good for late season planting.